Gospatric, Earl of Northumbria: Harrying of the North

 After his victory over Harold Godwinson at Hastings, William of Normandy appointed a certain Copsi or Copsig, a supporter of the late Earl Tostig, who had been exiled with his master in 1065, as Earl of Bernicia in the spring of 1067.
 Copsi was dead within five weeks, killed by Oswulf, grandson of Uchtred, who installed himself as Earl.
 Oswulf was killed in the autumn by bandits after less than six months as Earl.
 At this point, Gospatric, who had a plausible claim to the Earldom given the likelihood that he was related to Oswulf and Uchtred, offered King William a large amount of money to be given the Earldom of Bernicia.
 The King, who was in the process of raising heavy taxes, accepted.

 In early 1068, a series of uprisings in England, along with foreign invasion, faced King William with a dire threat.
 Gospatric is found among the leaders of the uprising, along with Edgar Ætheling and Edwin, Earl of Mercia and his brother Morcar.
 This uprising soon collapsed, and William proceeded to dispossess many of the northern landowners and grant the lands to Norman incomers.
 For Gospatric, this meant the loss of his earldom to Robert Comine and exile in Scotland.
 King William's authority, apart from minor local troubles such as Hereward the Wake and Eadric the Wild, appeared to extend securely across England.

 Gospatric joined the invading army of Danes, Scots, and Englishmen under Edgar the Aetheling in the next year.
-Though the army was defeated, he afterwards was able, from his possession of Bamburgh castle, to make terms with the conqueror, who left him undisturbed until 1072.
+Though the army was defeated, he afterwards was able, from his possession of Bamburgh castle, to make terms with the Conqueror, who left him undisturbed until 1072.
 The widespread destruction in Northumbria known as the Harrying of the North relates to this period.

 Exile

 According to Anglo-Norman chroniclers, in 1072 William the Conqueror stripped Gospatric of his Earldom of Northumbria, and replaced him with Siward's son Waltheof, 1st Earl of Northampton.

 Gospatric fled into exile in Scotland and not long afterwards went to Flanders.
 When he returned to Scotland he was granted the castle at "Dunbar and lands adjacent to it" and in the Merse by King Malcolm III, his cousin.
 This earldom without a name in the Scots-controlled northern part of Bernicia would later become the Earldom of Dunbar.

-Gospatric did not long survive in exile according to Roger of Hoveden's chronicle:[N]ot long after this, being reduced to extreme infirmity, he sent for Aldwin and Turgot, the monks, who at this time were living at Meilros, in poverty and contrite in spirit for the sake of Christ, and ended his life with a full confession of his sins, and great lamentations and penitence, at Ubbanford, which is also called Northam, and was buried in the porch of the church there.